The Committee consisted of the following Members:

 The statutory instrument uses the Henry VIII powers in section 8 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 to revoke the legislation implementing the European Union directive in UK domestic law.
-In so far as we can ascertain, the statutory instrument would prevent European Union residents from seeking legal aid for exceptional cases that are not normally within the scope of UK domestic legal aid—not doing so would be a breach of retainable enforceable European Union rights.
-Can the Minister tell us whether, after Brexit, EU residents will be able to apply for legal aid in the ordinary way for cases involving children across borders in an English court, for example, and that legal aid would be granted if the ordinary tests of merits and means were satisfied?
+As far as we can ascertain, the statutory instrument would prevent European Union residents from seeking legal aid for exceptional cases that are not normally within the scope of UK domestic legal aid, but where not providing it would be a breach of retained enforceable European Union rights.
+Can the Minister tell us whether, after Brexit, EU residents will be able to apply for legal aid in the ordinary way for cases involving children across borders in an English court, for example, and whether legal aid would be granted if the ordinary tests of merits and means were satisfied?
 Does domicile or residency in the European Union disqualify an applicant who applies for legal aid in the normal way?

 “‘profound and damaging’ impact of a no-deal Brexit on the UK’s family law system and those that these courts seek to protect”.